 The principal supervisors are based in the Horizon Digital Economy Research Institute, Mixed Reality Lab, Human Factors Research Group, Intelligent Modelling and Analysis Research Group, Computer Vision Lab, Nottingham Geospatial Institute, Institute for Science and Society, Schools of English, Psychology and the Business School.
 Second supervisors may be from other schools or departments within the University of Nottingham.

 Your supervision team will be determined through discussions between yourself, academics within the Horizon centre and external partners as your PhD topic evolves.
 The supervision team will be confirmed by the Centre Director, Training Programme Manager and Research Theme Leader by month 8-10 of year 1.
-All students will have two supervisors from different research areas to ensure that the research topics are multidisciplinary and most will have an external supervisor from a partner organisation
+All students will have two supervisors from different research areas to ensure that the research topics are transdisciplinary and most will have an external supervisor from a partner organisation

 Taught modules are assessed primarily by coursework and some taught modules have examinations as well.
 At the end of each year, normally in June, you will have an annual review which will check your progression is satisfactory.
 This will be conducted by your supervision team, but a member of the CDT Management team may also be present.
 There will be a minimum average mark required for taught modules.